Volodymyr759/core-web-api/README.md

 - Swagger documentation;

-- Tests of controllers- and services-methods located in separate project CoreWebApi.Tests.
+- Tests of controllers- and services- methods located in separate project CoreWebApi.Tests.

-## Useful examples of using views and stored procedures:
+## Useful examples of:

-- Class OfficeNameId added to context (as not mapped set) and uses view in db - useful for filters on frontend;
+- Generic Repository-pattern with EntityFramework;

-- Class StringValue added to context (as not mapped set) and uses stored procedure in db to get list of string data - useful for autocomplete operations on frontend side;
+- Customizing of Net Identity subsystem;

-- Good implementation of 'IsExists' functionality - uses small stored procedure instead of usage of EntityFramework for 'heavy' DbSets, which contain lot of linked objects;
+- Usage of stored procedures and views for 'heavy' DbSets, which contain lot of linked objects and for specific features like autocomplete on frontend side;

-- Good implementation of PATCH request is in VacancyController => VacancyService => Repository chain;
+- Implementations of PATCH requests;